-- 11.31 In addition, the Steering Group have also identified a number of important views and vistas.
+11.31 In addition, the Steering Group have also identified a number of important views and vistas.
 The Group were mindful that any policy which sought to protect these views should focus on those that are 'important' to the overall landscape character of the parish and which can be enjoyed from publicly accessible locations, e.g., footpaths, public highway, an existing open space, or through a gap between buildings.
-The views identified are as follows: - View from the B1121 looking across to Hurts Hall and St John's Church: The road undulates and at the top of two rises there are open views across to the Church and Hurts Hall which are both important landmarks. - a) Looking north-east from a point approximately 200m south of the milestone.
+The views identified are as follows:

+View from the B1121 looking across to Hurts Hall and St John's Church: The road undulates and at the top of two rises there are open views across to the Church and Hurts Hall which are both important landmarks.

+- a) Looking north-east from a point approximately 200m south of the milestone.
 This is a panoramic view which includes open farmland in the foreground, Hurts Hall and St John's Church in the middle distance backed by wooded rising land. - b) Looking north-east from a point approximately 100m south of the milestone.
-This view centres on the church, which is framed by a gap in the trees, and also encompasses the open farmland setting and the rising wooded land behind. - 2.
-View from the high point of The Layers looking across the River Fromus to Hurts Hall: Looking due east from the tree line which marks the western edge of The Layers, across open farmland and the River Fromus.
+This view centres on the church, which is framed by a gap in the trees, and also encompasses the open farmland setting and the rising wooded land behind.

+2. View from the high point of The Layers looking across the River Fromus to Hurts Hall: Looking due east from the tree line which marks the western edge of The Layers, across open farmland and the River Fromus.
 This gives a wide view of Hurts Hall and its associated buildings, and the backdrop of rising wooded land.
 It demonstrates the contrast between the open landscape of the valley and the wooded ridge, below which the town sits.

 - 3. View along Chantry Road towards St John's Church: Looking east from outside 7, Chantry Road the road dips away, then curves and rises towards the church.
 In summer trees fill the view, with the church tower visible above the trees, but in the winter the church is very prominent and dominates the view. - 4.
 View from Albion Street across the town to Church Hill.
 From a point near the top of Albion Street opposite the Sax Club looking due east.
 This gives an interesting view across the rooftops of the historic centre of the town to the green ridge beyond topped by a line of trees.
 It emphasises the historic nature of the town and the close proximity of the countryside. - 5.
 View towards the town from the B1119 (Leiston Road).
 The approach from Leiston is across a wide-open plateau.
 Looking west at a point about 400m east of the access to Wood Farm the view of the tree line along the ridge becomes conspicuous, the town below is hidden, but the view of the trees and the change in the landscape is the first clear indication that the town is nearby. - 6.
-View from Clay Hill Road looking down on the town.
-Looking south-west from Clay Hill Road over the town.
-This view is across open countryside and the railway and gives glimpses of the roofscape of the town nestling below, and longer views to the water tower which is a significant landmark. - 7.
-View to towards open countryside from South Entrance: This view shows the historic exit view from the town to the country, looking along the B1121 to The Layers and the treeline beyond, and reinforcing the traditional settlement boundary.
+View to towards open countryside from South Entrance: This view shows the historic exit view from the town to the country, looking along the B1121 to The Layers and the treeline beyond, traditional settlement boundary.

-Figure 22: Important Local Views (source: Parish Online with own annotations).
+Figure 23: Important Local Views (source: Parish Online with own annotations).
 Blue line denotes parish boundary.

-Figure 23: Green gateways (source: Parish Online with own annotations).
+Figure 24: Green gateways (source: Parish Online with own annotations).
 Blue line denotes parish boundary.

-11.32 Taking the above into account Policy SAX13 has been developed which covers the distinct but related elements of landscape character, the protection of important public views and the enhancement of specific entrances to the town.
+11.32 Taking the above into account Policy SAX12 has been developed which covers the distinct but related elements of landscape character, the protection of important public views and the enhancement of specific entrances to the town.

-SAX13: Gateways, views and the landscape setting of Saxmundham
+SAX12: Gateways, views and the landscape setting of Saxmundham